 If the formality level of your semi-formal event is unclear, a little black dress (LBD) is the perfect go-to.
 It's always an elegant and appropriate choice.
 You can't go wrong with an LBD, and this classic version from Igigi would be appropriate for any occasion.
-The long sleeves and knee length provide coverage for typical problem areas, while the v-neck shows off a little skin in a flattering way for full figured women.
+The three-quarter sleeves and knee length provide coverage for typical problem areas, while the square neckline is perfect for work or play.

 Remember you can also play with different fabrics and textures.
 Silk is always a great semi-formal option; but velvet is gorgeous for colder months, and lace is a great way to add a sexy, feminine touch to any LBD.

 If you already have a classic, try an updated version like this one-shoulder dress from Vera Wang for David's Bridal.
 One-shoulder styles are great for plus size women who want to draw attention to their necklines and shoulders and away from tummies and thighs.
 It's also a great way to look sexy without revealing too much cleavage.